Addieryn/triple-rift/README.md

 4. add Jacques as spell card the plays music to hypnotize enemies for 1 turn
 5. add corina legend assassin (psych0: can remove adjacent card/ cataclysm: remove multiple but has to be even sides)

+### Ideas:
+- passive abilities have an icon and can be used as token-ish for other games

 ***NAME IDEAS***
 #### game modes:
 - Arena (gladiator)